The Mission of Magna Elementary is to cultivate the intellectual, emotional, social, and physical growth for all our students.

 Two 15-minute recesses and/or brain breaks are provided daily.
 Students can also play outside once they finish eating lunch.

-Unstructured play and physical exercise stimulates brain growth and promote learning.
+Unstructured play and physical exercise stimulates brain growth and promotes learning.
 Therefore, all children should participate in recess.

 Inclusive play is essential for the healthy social and emotional development of all students.
 Students should not exclude others from playing with them at recess for any reason.